10 Smart Reader Tips for Eating Well on a Tight Budget

 You can get some very good bargains on produce that way, since the sellers want to unload as much as possible before they close up for the day.
 (And sometimes, they’ll throw in a little extra just to be nice!)

 10. Shop at ethnic markets.

-What are your best tips for eating healthy on a super tight budget?
+What are your best tips for eating healthfully on a super-tight budget?